 The Indiana Driver's Manual says people in horse-drawn vehicles have the same rights and responsibilities as all other drivers — but the law sets no minimum age for buggy drivers.
 In Amish communities, it's apparently as natural to see a child driving a pony cart as it is to see a kid on a bike or a scooter in your neighborhood.

-Do these kids get any sort of instruction?Yes.
+Yes.
 Many Amish communities use a workbook to teach youngsters the rules of the road — but typically not until seventh or eighth grade.
 The driver in the Labor Day tragedy was several years younger.

-Will the accident change things?Maybe.
+Maybe.
 Some politicians believe it's time for a "skills test" similar to the one necessary to get a driver's license.
 "If it's used for recreation — a cart, buggy, tractor, or bike," says Wes Culver, a Republican state lawmaker, as quoted by WSBT, "I would be in favor of having an approved age where children could legally use it on the roadway."